PROGRAMME

 Marcelo Amaral (piano)

-Songs by Robert Schumann, Ralph Vaughan Williams, Jean Sibelius and others
+Songs by Robert Schumann, Ralph Vaughan Williams and Jean Sibelius

 Vortragssaal, Staatsgalerie